Board of Directors

 Brett Jenkins, Nexstar Media Group, Inc.

-Brett Jenkins, Senior Vice President, Chief Technology Officer of Nexstar Media Group, Inc. since 2014, oversees the company’s engineering and IT functions and advises the executive team on new technologies, trends and best practices for integration.
-Previously, he served as VP-CTO at Lin Media from 2011-14, after working at Ion Media Networks, Thales and Thomson.
-He earned his Bachelor of Science in Electrical Engineering, cum laude, from University of Massachusetts, Amherst in 1992 and his Master of Business Administration degree from Boston University in 2005.
+Brett Jenkins, Senior Vice President, Chief Technology Officer of Nexstar Media Group, Inc., oversees the company’s engineering and IT functions and advises the executive team on new technologies, trends and best practices for integration.
+Before joining Nexstar in 2014, he served as VP-CTO at Lin Media from 2011-14, after working at Ion Media Networks, Thales and Thomson.
+He earned his engineering degree, cum laude, from University of Massachusetts, Amherst in 1992 and his Master of Business Administration degree from Boston University in 2005.
 Jenkins has also served on the External Advisory Board for the University of Massachusetts’ Department of Electrical and Computer Engineering and was a member of the FCC’s Communications Security, Reliability, and Interoperability Council.

 Jong Kim, LG-Zenith

 Jong G. Kim, Ph.D., has been Senior Vice President in the Office of the CTO since 2015, and Zenith President since 2005 after serving as Vice President, Zenith R&D, from 2000-04.
 A key contributor to ATSC standards for many years, he joined Zenith Electronics in 1990, long before LG acquired Zenith in 1999.
 Dr. Kim started his career as a research engineer at LG Electronics in 1983.
 He earned his Ph.D. in Electrical Engineering at the University of Alabama and his M.S. and B.S. degrees in Electronics Engineering at Seoul National University.
 He co-authored numerous papers published in leading technical journals, including the IEEE Transactions on Consumer Electronics, SMPTE Journal and IEEE Transactions on Broadcasting.